naidusumanth/QA-Training/README.md

 # QA-Training
 Training
-First Change to the file
+First Change to the file code

 Changing this file for verification of meriging request